 Cultural resources include prehistoric and historic archaeological sites, districts, buildings, structures, and objects, as well as locations of important historic events that lack material evidence of those events.
 Cultural resources that are listed, or considered eligible for listing, on the National Register of Historic Places (NRHP) are called historic properties.
 To be considered a historic property, a cultural resource must possess both integrity and significance.
 A historic property's integrity is based on its location, design, setting, materials, workmanship, feeling, and association.
-The significance is established when historic properties meet at least one of the following criteria: (a) are associated with important historic persons; (b) embody distinctive characteristics of a type, period, or method of construction;

-(c) represent the work of a master, or have high artistic value; or (d) have yielded or may yield information important in history or prehistory (36 CFR Part 60.4).
+The significance is established when historic properties meet at least one of the following criteria: (a) are associated with important historical events or are associated with the lives of significant historic persons;(b) embody distinctive characteristics of a type, period, or method of construction;(c) represent the work of a master, or have high artistic value; or (d) have yielded or may yield information important in history or prehistory (36 CFR Part 60.4).